tinglab/reCAT/README.md

 ##How to use

-reCAT is easy to use.
-Now we use ola_mES_2i in /data as example
+reCAT is achieved in R and is easy to use. there are some test data in /data, now we use ola_mES_2i.RData as example.

 ####1.preparatory work

-when you use our tools, you should install some packages first, the package list is as follows:
+when you use our tool, you should install some packages first, the package list is as follows:

 ***ggplot2***